kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 This command works with this version of Zookeeper and the specified Docker container.

-If you want to use another version of Zookeeper or another Docker container, you may need to change this "-e JVMFLAGS="-Dzookeeper.4lw.commands.whitelist=*"".
-This is one way to turn on the four-letter words functionality.
-You probably do not require four-letter words, but they are used here to validate that Zookeeper is working.
+If you want to use another version of Zookeeper or another Docker container, you may need to change the "-e JVMFLAGS="-Dzookeeper.4lw.commands.whitelist=*"" setting.
+This is one method used to turn on the functionality of the four-letter words.
+For purposes of this demonstration, you don't explicitly need four-letter words turned on.
+They are simply recommended to validate that Zookeeper is working.

 --------------